 A freely produced sound does not ask the vocalist to do anything while singing except sing.

 The idea is that one gains control over the sound by practice, aiming at the kind of sound one would need in whatever repertoire one is singing.
 Control over inhalation and exhalation is important, too, but there are ways to develop “breath management” by trial and error and not just through deliberate instruction.
-If you were dealing with any high level, long-term, successful singer who has had a career, you cannot automatically assume that training was a part of that person’s path to becoming a professional unless the people is singing classical repertoire.
+If you were dealing with any high level, long-term, successful singer who has had a career, you cannot automatically assume that training was a part of that person’s path to becoming a professional unless the person is singing classical repertoire.
 People learn by doing and if what they do works, they typically stay with that, with or without a teacher.

 If the person has to “do something” while singing, other than communicate the words and their meaning or the expression of the melodic, rhythmic or vocal elements of the music itself, something is wrong.
 Holding the larynx down, pulling it up, making the sound go into the nose, keeping the throat very still…..all of these are things that singers are taught to do on purpose that make free, unadulterated singing impossible.